LuxVim/lux.nvim/README.md

 # lux.nvim

-A visually rich Neovim colorscheme that balances form and function — radiant in light, deep in the dark.
+A stylish and functional Neovim colorscheme with radiant light themes and deep, atmospheric dark variants.
+Designed for readability, elegance, and seamless plugin integration.

 ## ✨ Features